tbagriyanik/eOgr/trunk/readme.txt

 (1) Edit your settings in "database.php" with an editor (2) " http://localhost/eogr/install.php " is for installation.
     Your MySQL user must have "CREATE TABLE" permission!
-    After a successful installation, you can remove "installation_Database.sql" file.
+    After a successful installation, you can remove/rename "installation_Database.sql" and install.php files.
 (3) Login as administrator user: name "admin" and password "11111"

 Further information for administrators: